rishi-a/SpiroMask/Microphone-Experiment/tidal_parameter_extraction/data_collection_guide.md

 After a lap is completed press Ctrl-C to stop recording you can see the plot, refer to the plots in "fig/" folder, this is what the plots should look like.

-Save the file with corresponding save format.
+Save the file( write "y" to accept or "n" to reject) with corresponding save format.

 Thanks!